 2010 studyfound that the rate of uterine rupture in people who had prior cesareans was:

-- almost 5 percent in those who got pregnant again in less than 18 months
+- almost 5 percent in those who had less than 18 months between deliveries

 - almost 2 percent in those who waited 18 to 23 months